 All Neobotix robots are equipped with a key switch to turn the robot on and off and to reset emergency stops.
 It can only be operated as long as the key is inserted.

 3.1.1 Turning on

-To start the robot, turn the key clockwise (towards position II) until the LCD lights up and then release again.
+To start the robot, turn the key clockwise (towards position II) and then release again.